 One of the best apps to sell handmade and vintage items, Etsy includes a local search feature, so sellers can market their products to nearby customers.
 Of course, Etsy users also can choose to sell their products around the world to an almost unlimited audience.
 Be aware that Etsy charges a listing fee whether or not the item sells.

 If you want to start selling clothing and unclutter your closet, Vinted is an app to consider since it’s solely dedicated to the sale of jewelry and second-hand clothes.
 Users can close sales quickly by posting photos and chatting with potential buyers.
 It’s free to join, and Vinted charges no listing fees.

 Depop users rely on the app to sell clothes, and the community focuses on handmade, creative and vintage items.
 The Depop app stands apart from many competitors by allowing sellers to showcase their products using video, so they can make even more money selling clothing, accessories and other items.

 Focuses specifically on local selling, the 5miles app uses a phone’s location tracking feature to target the closest potential buyers.
-Users can sell items in a variety of categories, and they enjoy safety features like identity verification.
+Users can sell items in a variety of categories, and they enjoy safety and security features like identity verification.
 5miles also features a social element, allowing users to like items for sale and follow their favorite sellers.

 Branded as a virtual flea market, Wallapop users easily can sell a variety of second-hand goods simply by posting a photo of each item and connecting with buyers.
 The free Wallapop app appeals to local buyers and sellers since items closest to users are displayed to them first.